 What happened after Fitaihi was released?

-Ahmed Fitaihi’s testimony that his father, an American citizen, was tortured led to from US lawmakers that Fitaihi be demandsreleased, which he eventually was, in August 2019.
+Ahmed Fitaihi’s testimony that his father, an American citizen, was tortured led to bipartisan demands from US lawmakers that Fitaihi be released, which he eventually was, in August 2019.

 Human Rights Watch is among those calling for the travel ban to be lifted.
 The human rights organization says the “vague charges” Fitaihi is facing are a result of the doctor having used his social media platform to decry the killing of peaceful protestors.
 As of now, the Saudi government has not responded to demands to lift the travel ban.